gibietis/gibietis/README.md

 Hello there, fellow human (allegedly).

 My name is Igor and this is my GitHub repository.
-I'll use this in a dual manner, serving both as a *curriculum and a platform for my studies*.
+I'll use it in a dual purpose, serving both as a *curriculum and a platform for my studies*.

 You can find my recent work in the **[first-steps](https://github.com/gibietis/first-steps) repository**.
-Since I'm a beginner, most of what I output isn't really interesting or innovative, especailly those pesky exercises that everyone (including me) makes.
-Given that, I'll reserve the first-steps repository for things I find amusing or relevant towards my path as a developer.

 I am currently taking a degree in **System Analysis and Development** while studying *computer science fundamentals, Git and GitHub, Docker and Python* on my own.
 I'm new to IT field, earning a *Bachelor's degree in law from Mackenzie Presbyterian University* in 2022.